My Vision

 -

-ENSURE CURRENT PROJECTS PROGRESS: There are 13 school projects (new or modernization) in some stage of funding, but only 5 of them are approved for full construction.
+ADVOCATE FOR ALL CURRENT PROJECTS AND NEW PROJECTS: There are 13 school projects (new or modernization) in some stage of funding, but only 5 of them are approved for full construction.
 It is critical to see that all of these projects continue to move forward.
-For Ward D specifically Delton school replacement.
+(For Ward D specifically Delton school replacement).
+It is also critical that we continue the momentum on new schools across the city so that all schools have reasonable class sizes.
+Part of my advocacy will be to proactively monitor status and ask questions about site readiness, building efficiency and optimizing use of limited funds.

 -